bhaskaratejabulusu/aws-terraform/DAY-01/#30DaysOfAwsTerraform - Day - 01.md

 3. now it automates using CICD pipeline or use CLI to run the terraform file(s)
 4. usually we run 4 commands to automate the resource provisioning using terraform

-* &nbsp;	terraform init - initializes the infrastructure
+*  	terraform init - initializes the infrastructure
-* &nbsp;	terraform validate - to check any syntax errors and validates them
+*  	terraform validate - to check any syntax errors and validates them
-* &nbsp;	terraform plan - gives DRY run and provides a preview the resources that are going to be provisioned
+*  	terraform plan - gives DRY run and provides a preview the resources that are going to be provisioned
-* &nbsp;	terraform apply - it now actually runs and provision the resources by internally calling/interacting AWS API's
+*  	terraform apply - it now actually runs and provision the resources by internally calling/interacting AWS API's
-* &nbsp;	terraform destroy - this command is used to delete the infrastructure
+*  	terraform destroy - this command is used to delete the infrastructure

 we can install terraform by using running some commands depending on the operating system.